ML1618/facial-recognition-summer-2025/README.md

    - Used Tensorflow (v2.19.0) CPU for Windows 11 instead
  - > oneDNN custom operations are on.
 You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
 To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`.
    - `os.environ['TF_ENABLE_ONEDNN_OPTS'] = '0'` and `os.environ['TF_CPP_MIN_LOG_LEVEL'] = '2'` at top of files
+ - When showing the augmented images in text in `augmented_images_to_tensorflow.py`, all the values are 0